Glorious Godfrey

 Glorious Godfrey is a DC Comics supervillain who is part of The Fourth World series of comic books in the early 1970s.
+He is a New God from Apokolips and a servant of Darkseid who masquerades as a human television personality.

+Godfrey has been adapted into various media outside comics, primarily in association with the New Gods.
+Enrico Colantoni and Tim Curry voice the character in Justice League and Young Justice respectively, while Michael Daingerfield and Tom Cavanagh portray Godfrey in Smallville and Superman & Lois.

 Publication history

 Glorious Godfrey first appeared in The Forever People #3 (June 1971) and was created by Jack Kirby.

 In 1971, an article in The New York Times Magazine about "relevant comics" described "a handsome toothy character named Glorious Godfrey, a revivalist.
 Godfrey is drawn to look like an actor playing Billy Graham in a Hollywood film biography of Richard Nixon starring George Hamilton".
 The character was intended to embody the powerful, charismatic speaker who could talk people into justifying violence and evil.

+Jack Kirby biographer Mark Evanier states that Glorious Godfrey was based on Billy Graham, with elements of Arthur Godfrey.
+Kirby was disturbed by Graham's antisemitic views and apocalyptic sermons, which instilled fear rather than faith.